Lazarus, DNA 2018, full work

 Maps and inherited geography

-Before Lazarus there were the personal maps, the lost places, the family stories and the recurring question of how a person carries a place after it has disappeared.
+Before Lazarus there were the personal maps, the lost places, the family stories and the recurring question of how a person carries geography after it has been lost or renamed.

 This branch